A father and son team from an Australian family-run business win the T.C. Graham Prize.

 While reflecting on their success, Bruce continued, “The recognition from this award is just fantastic, and is testament to our product’s broad appeal and innovation.
 It particularly sets us in good stead for introducing the InQuik system to the USA, as this award will give us credibility and visibility to businesses over there.
 The prize money will allow us to better invest in business development in the USA, and the next step will be reaching out to potential U.S. partners who will share our vision!”

-The Contest Selection Committee consisted of Tom Ferrence, business development manager, ELCON Technologies Inc.; Fred Harnack, retired, former general manager — environmental affairs, United States Steel Corporation; Shoun Kerbaugh, managing director, PiTTek Div. of Swindell Dressler Intl.; Lydia Stromei, president, DeAmicis & Associates LLC; and Dave Werner, president and chief operating officer, Berry Metal Co.
+The Contest Selection Committee consisted of Tom Ferrence, retired, former general manager, USX Engineers & Consultants Inc.; Fred Harnack, retired, former general manager — environmental affairs, United States Steel Corporation; Shoun Kerbaugh, managing director, PiTTek Div. of Swindell Dressler Intl.; Lydia Stromei, president, DeAmicis & Associates LLC; and Dave Werner, president and chief operating officer, Berry Metal Co.